 - An external hard drive to clone your internal drive to if you wish

-- An OS X install disk (or USB thumb drive) if you choose not to go the Carbon Copy Cloner way
+- Optional: an OS X install disk (or USB thumb drive) if you choose not to go the Carbon Copy Cloner way (you can also just use Internet Recovery)

 Before starting the tutorial, I have to inform you that I cannot be held responsible for any damage caused to your computer.
 Even if this tutorial has been written with extreme care and tested by myself (duh) and my girlfriend, something could always go wrong.
 However, if you follow the steps here, you should be just fine ;-)